After unseasonably warm and humid days in Seattle, get ready for cooler weather

 It’s not just you.
 It’s been an unseasonably warm few days.

 Monday’s low was 52 degrees, which is more typical for an June evening in Seattle, according to the National Weather Service.
-And temperatures Saturday, at 58 degrees, and Sunday, at 59 degrees, tied for the warmest Nov.
+And temperatures Saturday, at 58 and Sunday, at 59, tied for the warmest Nov.
 27 and Nov.
 28 on record for Seattle, set in 2013 and 1999 respectively.

 Usually in November, high temperatures are around 49 degrees, with lows hovering near 38, meteorologist Matthew Cullen said Tuesday.